Mar 26, 2020

 - 5 oz canola oil

 - Combine the dry ingredients in the bowl of a large electric mixer fitted with a dough hook attachment.

 - In a separate bowl, combine the water, eggs, yogurt, and half & half.
-Add the water mixture to the dry ingredients and mix for 1 min.
+Add the wet mixture to the dry ingredients and mix for 1 min.

 - Add the oil and mix for 4-5 minutes, or until the ingredients are well-incorporated and the dough appears smooth.

-- On a lightly floured surface, uniformly flatten the dough balls, using your fingertips to press the dough into an 8-in. circle.
+- On a lightly floured surface, uniformly flatten the dough balls by using your fingertips to press the dough into an 8-inch circle.

-- While the naan is still warm, brush clarified butter over the top and sprinkle with nigella seeds
+- While the naan is still warm, brush clarified butter and garnish as desired.